Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - Then we went to the auditorium.

 ### 10:45am to 03:30am
-- After that our Principal sir motivated us to make the best use of this platform.
+- After that our Principal sir<b>(SEHIJPAL SINGH)</b> motivated us to make the best use of this platform.
 The NSET Director introduced us to illustrious of this institution, emphassing its 68 years of  shaping brilliant minds
-- the Harpreet Kaur Mam also  motivated the students. each and every students listened the mam very attentively.
+- the <B>(HARPREET KAUR MAM)</B> Mam also  motivated the students. each and every students listened the mam very attentively.

 # Day2 (RAI)  1st july 2025

 ### 09:00am to 11:00am
 - At this time we reach the auditrium.
-- FRom 9:00 to 11:00 a lecture is taken by Priya Darshni Mam and the topic was "Universal Human Values" and she explained the topic briefly and everyone sitting in the audirtorium was listening her attentively.
+- FRom 9:00 to 11:00 a lecture is taken by <B>(PRIYA DARSHNI MAM)</B>and the topic was <B>(Universal Human Values)</B>and she explained the topic briefly and everyone sitting in the audirtorium was listening her attentively.
 She describe that how i will spend time with friends and family
 - after that

 ### 11:00am to 11:30am
-- At this time the TEAM of SATYA SCHOLARSHIP PROGRAM came in the auditorium.
+- At this time the TEAM of <B>(SATYA SCHOLARSHIP PROGRAM)</B> came in the auditorium.
 - The team of the program described the advantage of satya scholarship.
 After that they had taught us how we can enroll in this program.

 ### 11:30am to 12:30pm
-- A new opportunity arose thanks to Dr. Arvind Dhingrav Sir.
-He start intracting with students.
+- A new opportunity arose thanks to <B>(Dr. ARVIND DHINGRA SIR)</b> He start intracting with students.
 He asked for the 7 girls and 7 boys to come on the stage.
 Determined not ao miss any opportunity.
 I joined them we played a team strategy game amd intoduced to peers.
 Winner team which was given a gift which was arranged by the sir.
 -After that there was a break time we went to canteen to have something and we have aa lot of time to talk with our friends.

 ### 01:300pm to 03:30pm